England national under-18 football team

 England national under-18 football team, also known as England under-18s or England U18(s), represents England in association football at under-18 age level and is controlled by the Football Association, the governing body for football in England.
-The team is coached by Neil Ryan.

 The team competed in the FIFA International Youth Tournament (later taken over by UEFA) and its successor, the UEFA European Under-18 Championship, and was often referred to as England Youth.
 After the tournament was renamed the European Under-18 Championship, England won twice more, in 1980 and 1993.
 In 1997, eligibility rules changed and the competition was rebranded as the UEFA European Under-19 Championship in 2001.

 Nowadays, the under-18 banner is used for participation in international friendlies.
 The 2017 Toulon Tournament was also composed largely of under-18 players.

 Players

 Latest squad

-For the 2022–23 season, players born on or after 1 January 2005 are eligible.
-Players born between January and August 2005 are second-year scholars in the English academy system, players born between September 2005 and August 2006 are first-year scholars.
+For the 2025–26 season, players born on or after 1 January 2008 are eligible.
+Players born between January and August 2008 are second-year scholars in the English academy system, players born between September 2008 and August 2009 are first-year scholars.

-The following players were named in the squad for games against Croatia, Belgium and Switzerland, to be played between 22-27 March 2023.
+The following players were named in the squad for two games against France, to be played 9 and 12 October 2025.

 Names in italics denote players who have been capped by England in a higher age group.